Spheniscus megaramphus

 Spheniscus megaramphus (from Greek; megas, 'large', and ramphos, 'beak') is an extinct species of penguin that lived during the Late Miocene (present Peru) South America.
 It is notable for being the largest known species of banded penguin, along with having a proportionally large beak.

 Taxonomy

 The species was described in 2003 by Marcelo Stucchi based on fossils found in the fossiliferous Pisco Formation of the Pisco Basin, southwestern Peru.

-At about three feet in height, Spheniscus megaramphus was significantly larger and more robust than any living banded penguin.
+At about one metre (3 ft) in height, Spheniscus megaramphus was significantly larger and more robust than any living banded penguin.
 The beak of S. megaramphus is also proportionally much larger compared to extant banded penguins; the beak of S. megaramphus exceeds the length of its cranium, whereas the Humboldt penguin's beak and cranium are roughly equal in length.

 S. megaramphus is one of many extinct penguin species found in the Pisco Formation, along with other extinct banded penguins such as S. muizoni and S. urbinai, the latter of which is similar in size to S. megaramphus.